Emon51/django_blogging_project/README.md

 - **Security:**
-  - Only I'm(Admin) able to manage this site(e.g., add, update and delete post)
+  - Only I'm(Admin) able to manage this site(e.g., add, update and delete post).